SNAP - Research, Reports and Newsletters

 The Department's Director Courtney E. Hawkins states, “ DHS’ success is critical to the success of us as a state.
 If we don’t support vulnerable individuals and families in meeting their basic needs then we will never achieve our broader economic, educational and quality of life goals."

 Federally funded and State administered, SNAP helps low-income individuals and families by providing monthly benefits to buy food.
-The Rhode Island SNAP Report provides a snapshot in time for caseload and demographic data from March 2019, a month where just under $20.5 million total was released to our SNAP recipients.
-The average benefit amount for SNAP households for that month was $224.92.
-For individuals, it was $134.78.
+The Rhode Island SNAP Report provides a snapshot in time for caseload and demographic data as well as other helpful program information for that year.